mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Melna asked him, "Can you ask anyone to open it?"

   "I'm locked out of the city until I am relieved from my shift at mid-day."

+  "Yansha has never been this tightly locked.
+What is the reason?"
+Pomri demanded.

+  "There is no more food or space to support refugees.
+We cannot risk taking in a single person as it would mean risking the lives of all our citizens."